 - 12-noon Section Q - Rural Ambassador Award – entries taken for events Q3 to Q7

-Southern Cross, The Standard, Port Fairy IGA plus Liquor, Wannon Security Services, Star Printing, Decked Out On Bank, Moyne Mobile Remedial Massage, McDonald’s Family Restaurant, Metal Pro Engineering, Taylor Bobcat Services, Vestas Australian Wind Technology P/L, Port Fairy Electrics, The Port Fairy Roadhouse, Port Fairy Newsagency, The Mill Port Fairy, Paul and Lee Solomon, Port Fairy Community Bank.
+Southern Cross Austero, South West Sheds & Homes, Port Fairy IGA plus Liquor, Wannon Security Services, Star Printing, Decked Out On Bank, Merrijig Inn, Moyne Mobile Remedial Massage, Metal Pro Engineering, Taylor Bobcat Services, Vestas Australian Wind Technology P/L, Port Fairy Electrics, The Port Fairy Roadhouse, Port Fairy Newsagency, The Mill Port Fairy, Paul and Lee Solomon, Port Fairy Community Bank, Sinclair and Wilson

 Other Sponsors and Donors

-Appaloosas & Australian Spotted Pony Society Inc., Bubble Frost Jersey, Bunnings, Cheeseworld, Evolve Lifestyle, George Taylors, Great Coffee Moments, Guyetts Funerals, Lockett & Co, Pharmacy Neo, Port Fairy Physiotherapy, Port Fairy Veterinary Clinic, Poco Artison Ice Cream, Rebecca’s Café, Sinclair and Wilson, Don and Sherrill Stewart, Anita and Michael Watts, Hester Woodrup, Jenny & Jeff McLean, Horseland Warrnambool, Twin Rivers Friesan Horse Stud, Holcombe Family, Neil Holcombe.
+Ashmont Motor Inn, Appaloosas & Australian Spotted Pony Society Inc, Black Paws, BIG 4 Holiday Park, Bubble Frost Jersey, Bunnings, Port Fairy Day Spa, Evolve Lifestyle, George Taylors, Great Coffee Moments, Guyetts Funerals, Le Crepe Man, Lockett & Co, KFC, MM Equestrian, Port Fairy Physiotherapy, Port Fairy Veterinary Clinic, Rebecca’s Café, Stockdale & Leggo Real Estate Port Fairy, Anita and Michael Watts, Hester Woodrup, Jenny & Jeff McLean, Horseland Warrnambool, Twin Rivers Friesan Horse Stud, Whalebone Gallery, Holcombe Family, Neil Holcombe, Salt Hair